Union Arts Center: Facility

-ACT is located in Kreielsheimer Place, at 700 Union Street in Downtown Seattle.
+The Union Arts Center is located in Kreielsheimer Place, at 700 Union Street in Downtown Seattle.
 The building, which also includes the 44 unit, moderate-income Eagles Apartments, is the historic Eagles Auditorium Building.
 Previously part of the Washington State Convention and Trade Center (to which it is connected via internal tunnel), the building was remodeled into theater spaces and apartments and renamed in honor of a major gift from the Kreielsheimer Foundation.
 There are two mainstage theater spaces, each with a capacity of about 390 seats.
 The Gregory A. Falls Theatre, located below street level, has a rectangular thrust stage.
 Above ground, the former Eagles Auditorium hall (now known as the Allen Theatre) is an arena or "in-the-round" venue.

 Complying with landmark ordinances, the Allen Theatre retains the Eagles Auditorium's gilded balcony, ornate ceiling, and crystal chandeliers, though some of this is obscured by the HVAC and lighting systems.
 The decision to convert this famous lecture hall and performance venue from a proscenium stage to theater-in-the-round was, according to Misha Berson, "the most controversial aspect of the renovation".
 The proscenium stage from which Martin Luther King Jr. once spoke, and on which the Grateful Dead performed, "is now just a painted relic in the background."

 The facility also includes the 4539 sqft Bullitt Cabaret and several other smaller spaces.